silverstripe/silverstripe-lessons-v4/README.md

 That's it!
 Let's walk through it:
 * `$menu_title`: The title that will appear in the left-hand menu of the CMS.
 * `$url_segment`: The URL part that will follow `admin/` to access this section.
 In this case, the path to our ModelAdmin interface will be `admin/properties`.
 * `$managed_models`: An array of class names that will be managed.
-Each ModelAdmin can manage multiple models.
-Each one is placed on its own tab across the top of the screen.
+Each ModelAdmin can manage multiple models, each model is placed on its own tab across the top of the screen.
 In this case, we just have one, but we'll be adding more down the track.

 We created a new class, so we need to run a `?flush`.
 Let's do that and go into the CMS to see what we got.
 You should see a new *Properties* tab on the left.
 Give it a try, and see if you can add a few new `Property` records.